Therapy Services

 Do you accept insurance?

 Yes, for medically necessary services.
 Clients must meet the criteria for a mental health diagnosis to bill insurance.
 Jennifer is in-network with Aetna, BCBS, Cigna, and United.
+She is not able to bill Medicare or medicaid plans.
 When possible she may submit electronic claims to out-of-network companies.
 Jennifer is responsible for informing clients with a good faith estimate- cost for services in advance and notification of any change to cost based on insurance payments.
 Clients are responsible for understanding and managing their insurance coverage and resolving insurance claim issues, including denials.
 Clients are responsible for the cost of the services received, even if insurance does not agree to pay.

 What’s the difference between a therapy session and an intensive therapy session?

-Traditional therapy is typically 1 hour and conducted indoors.
-Intensives are longer, may include outdoor settings, and often incorporate nature based activities.
+Traditional therapy is typically 1-hour in length.
+Intensives are longer sessions that may incorporate outdoor settings and nature-based activities.
 Many clients find they can experience deeper change more comfortably with an intensive format.

 How do I know if IFS is right for me?